Teen Devian: Production

+Although Amarjeet was credited as the director, Dev Anand revealed that he ghost-directed the film, thus marking his first attempt at direction, before making his official directorial debut with Prem Pujari (1970).

+Saira Banu was offered one of the female lead roles, but she declined.

 A sequence where Dev Anand and Simi's characters attend a mushaira is set in Kashmir, but the mushaira setting on houseboat was recreated at Mehboob Studio in Bombay.

 Soundtrack

 The music was composed by S.D.Burman.
-The songs were superhits when released.
-The songs continue to be hit even today.
 There are six songs in the album.
 Lyrics were penned by Majrooh Sultanpuri.
 The soundtrack for English version of the film was composed by S.D.Burman's son R.D.Burman but the print was never released.
-Popular Singers like Kishore Kumar, Mohammed Rafi, Lata Mangeshkar & Asha Bhosle lent their voices for the album.